kriansa/wmcompanion/README.md

 # wmcompanion
+### Build your own desktop environment using Python

 You use a minimalist tiling window manager, yet you want to be able to tinker with your desktop more easily and implement features like the ones available in full blown desktop environments?